ThePreston/Microsoft.CertGen.API/README.md

 ## CreateLeafCertificateWithPrivateKey
 Uses a Root Certificate that already exists in Key Vault and uses that to create a new certificate.
 This Certificate does have a Private Key and cannot be saved to KeyVault

+#### Disclaimer, I am not a Security, Cryptography, Certificate Expert.